InstituteforDiseaseModeling/covid-health-systems/README.md

 “SS_R_OUTCOME_COUNTS” – This file reports the total number of patients who received each type of care over the duration of the simulation run.

-“SS_R_OUTPAIENT_COMPLETED_BY_DAY” – This file reports the number of patients who received outpatient care on a given day.
+“SS_R_OUTPATIENT_COMPLETED_BY_DAY” – This file reports the number of patients who received outpatient care on a given day.
 Each column represents the next day in the simulation run.
 Each row represents an individual simulation run.
 By default, these are all patients of level acuity 3.

 “SS_R_HOME_CARE_COMPLETED_BY_DAY” – This file reports the number of patients who received home care on a given day.
 Each column represents the next day in the simulation run.
 Each row represents an individual simulation run.
 By default, these are all patients of level acuity 2.

 “SS_R_TURNEDAWAY_COMPLETED_BY_DAY” – This file reports the number of patients who were turned away because the inpatient delays for placement exceeded the threshold.
 Each column represents the next day in the simulation run.
 Each row represents an individual simulation run.
 By default, these are all patients of level acuity 4 or 5 who did not receive inpatient care even though they needed it.

-“S_R_CARE_RECIEVED” – This file reports the total number of patients who received each type of care, broken out by where they sought care first.
+“S_R_CARE_RECEIVED” – This file reports the total number of patients who received each type of care, broken out by where they sought care first.
 By default, all patients seek the most appropriate care possible, given their level of acuity.

 ---